-The Audit Committee has reviewed the Q2 2021 Financial Statements and this MD&A with management of the Company.
-At the recommendation of the Audit Committee, the Board of Directors of the Company has approved the Q2 2021 Financial Statements and the disclosures contained in this MD&A.
+The Audit Committee has reviewed the Q3 2021 Financial Statements and this MD&A with management of the Company.
+At the recommendation of the Audit Committee, the Board of the Company has approved the Q3 2021 Financial Statements and the disclosures contained in this MD&A.

-August 30, 2021
+November 29, 2021